 What to measure first?

-If you have a sink that is centered on a window, start with that wall.
 Clearly mark where all electrical, plumbing and vents currently are, they can all be moved to fit your remodeled layout during the construction phase.

 Measure kitchen wall heights.